mox17/visual-reqm2-electron/README.md

 as a setting internally.
 This means that next time the tool is used, any custom color scheme selected, should still be in effect.

 There are sample color `.json` files in the `./testdata/` directory.

+A project may wish to define a color scheme for the relevant doctypes, as this will make diagrams more recognizable when doctypes always appear in the same color.

 ## Examples